Fast expectation-maximization algorithms for spatial generalized linear mixed models: ML Inference Methods

 The uncertainty of the estimates can be quantified by the asymptotic standard errors for the MLE, which is approximated using the observed information matrix $I(\bs{\psi};\bs{Z}) = -\partial^2/\partial\bs{\psi}\partial\bs{\psi}^T\ln L( \bs{\psi}; \bs{Z}) $.
-Often it is readily obtainable from the last iteration of the maximization step if a gradient approach is deployed in the M-step \citep[Sec.
-4][]{EMbook}, \begin{linenomath} \end{linenomath} where $\mathcal{I}_c(\bs{\psi};\bs{Z}) = -Q^{\prime\prime}$ is the conditional expectation of the complete-data information matrix, and $S_c(\bs{\psi};\bs{Z},\bs{\delta})$ is the first derivative of the conditional log complete-data likelihood.
-The observed information matrix only need to be evaluated once at the last EM iteration with little addition computation, as the first term is a result from the EM, the second term is approximated in the last EM iteration, and the third term is zero under the MLE.
+Often it is readily obtainable from the last iteration of the maximization step if a gradient approach is used in the M-step \citep[][Sec.
+4]{EMbook},

+where $\mathcal{I}_c(\bs{\psi};\bs{Z}) = -Q^{\prime\prime}$ is the conditional expectation of the complete-data information matrix, and $S_c(\bs{\psi};\bs{Z},\bs{\delta})$ is the first derivative of the conditional log complete-data likelihood.
+The observed information matrix only need to be evaluated once at the last EM iteration with little additional computation, as the first term is a result from the EM, the second term is approximated in the last EM iteration, and the third term is zero under the MLE.
 The parametric bootstrap \citep{bootstrap} is another useful approach for obtaining standard errors of the estimates.
 For the parametric bootstrap, we first fit the projection-based model to the data to obtain parameter estimates.
 Then, multiple data sets are simulated from SGLMM.
 For each simulated data set, we again fit the projection-based model.
 Finally, we estimate the standard errors from the point estimates.

 Similar to the traditional SGLMM, the projection-based models do not have a closed form expression for the conditional expectation required in the E-step.
 We derive two approximation methods for the projection-based model, which results in two variants of the EM algorithm.